A welcome our Headteacher, Mr David Littlemore

 I am very clear in my belief that Prospect is a school that needs to serve it’s local community, and that this is our core value and key priority.
-In the time that I have got to know you all, I have been impressed by the resilience, the loyalty and the determination that is demonstrated on a daily basis by our key stakeholders – our students, our parents and carers, our local neighbours and the partners that we work with to ensure the very best for our young people.
+I am continually impressed by the resilience, the loyalty and the determination that is demonstrated on a daily basis by our key stakeholders – our students, our parents and carers, our local neighbours and the partners that we work with to ensure the very best for our young people.

-My first priority is to deliver a curriculum that meets the needs of our students.
+I believe that it is essential that we deliver a curriculum that meets the needs of our students.
 Whilst I applaud the laudable belief that underpins a rigorous academic curriculum, as advocated by the EBacc suite of qualifications, I am also determined that we deliver a curriculum that will enable our particular cohort of young people to flourish.
 Therefore, alongside a traditional, rigorous and academically challenging curriculum, which will stretch and challenge our academic students, we also offer a dynamic and forward thinking vocational curriculum equipping our young people for the challenges of the mid twenty-first century.
 It is certainly a truism that we are educating young people for jobs that have not yet been invented, but if we give them the sound academic grounding, alongside a range of transferable skills, I believe that they will leave us well-equipped.

 Our young people face many challenges as young adults today.
 There is no silver bullet, but I will work hard with all the resources that I have available to ensure that they are cared for both educationally and emotionally.
 We have an exceptional team of talented pastoral leaders at Prospect, and this is an area where I will continue to invest time and money.
 We will continue to work closely with a range of outside agencies, as well as continuing to develop our House system, which provides not only healthy competition, but also security, and a space and a time for our students to be heard.